Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Experimental Setup, Results, Analysis

-According to Sect. \ref{subsec:cell_char}, the generated errors are pattern-dependent at reduced write operation.
-Hence to determine the suitable pattern, a total of 5-set measurement data is collected with seventeen different intuitive (solid) and non-intuitive (random, checkerboard, and striped) 16-bit input data patterns: (\texttt{0xFFFF, 0xAAAA,0x5555, 0x0000}) from each ten memory chips.
-We observed that the \textit{solid} \texttt{0x0000} pattern produces comparatively high erroneous bits than other data patterns.
-Based on the observation, we can conclude that the \textit{parallel (anti-parallel)} configuration is the logic state '1' (state '0').
-Next, to characterize the MRAM cells (discussed in Sect. \ref{subsec:cell_char}), we collected a total of 50-set measurement data with only a \textit{solid} \texttt{0x0000} input pattern from the randomly selected five memory chips.
+According to Sect. \ref{subsec:cell_char}, the generated errors are pattern-dependent on reduced write operation.
+Therefore, to determine the suitable pattern and examine the data pattern dependency, a total of 5-set measurement data is collected with seventeen different intuitive (solid) and non-intuitive (random, checkerboard, and striped) 16-bit input data patterns: (\texttt{0xFFFF, 0xAAAA,0x5555, 0x0000}) from each ten memory chips\footnote{The least significant 8 bits of the address-bit are used for column addressing for all memory chips.} before performing characterization.
+We observed that, at reduced $t_{W}$, switching from ``1" to ``0" produces more bit-error in our test MRAM chips.
+Consequently, the reduced $t_{W}$ produces maximum bit-error with the \textit{solid} \texttt{0x0000} pattern when the memories are initialized with logic ``1".
+Therefore, we initialized memory with ``1" for all test patterns (except for the \textit{solid} \texttt{0xFFFF} test pattern) to simulate the worst possible usage scenario.
+Based on the observation and the discussion on Sect. \ref{subsec:cell_char}, we also conclude that the \textit{parallel (anti-parallel)} configuration is the logic state '1' (state '0').
+Next, to characterize the MRAM cells (discussed in Sect. \ref{subsec:cell_char}), we collected a total of 50-set measurement data with only \textit{solid} \texttt{0x0000} input pattern from the randomly selected five memory chips.
 We chose the value of $t_W$, $33.3\%$ of the recommended $t_W$, for this work to obtain approximate writes.
-However, our selected value of $t_W$ can generate a sufficient number of accurate addresses (moderate number of incorrect outputs) for the proposed framework.
+However, our selected value of $t_W$ can generate a sufficient number of accurate addresses (a moderate number of incorrect outputs) for the proposed framework.